 In the early 1800s, an outbreak of cholera had devastating effects.
 However, the city moved past this to continue its development, including its first railway in 1844.
 More changes in transportation continued through the 20th century, including the introduction of horse-drawn trams, followed by double-decker buses.
 Like other European cities, Exeter was affected by bombing that occurred during World War II, which severely damaged the city center.
 Hundreds were killed and many historic buildings, including its cathedral, were destroyed.

 The city began to rebuild through the 1950s, with many damaged buildings being demolished and rebuilt instead of repaired and restored.
 This gave the city a different, more modern look.
-The years following saw additional hardships, including floods and fires that destroyed additional historic buildings.
+The years following saw additional hardships, including floods and fires that destroyed other historic buildings.

 Today, the city has rebuilt into a modern area that is appealing to both residents and travelers.
-Tens of thousands of people commute to the city each day for employment, while the city also boasts attractions including shopping complexes and historic monuments.
+Tens of thousands of people commute to the city each day for employment, while the city also boasts attractions including shopping complexes and historical monuments.

 Exeter Population Growth

 The city’s population at the time of the 2011 Census was recorded as 117,773, showing growth of almost 7,000 people since the previous census taken in 2001.
-Current estimates put the population at over 129,000 – an increase of over 12,000 people since the census was taken.
+Current estimates put the population at over 129,000 – an increase of over 12,000 people since the poll was taken.
 This indicates that the city is continuing to see a pattern of steady growth.
-Job opportunities within the city is one reason that the population is increasing.
-Going by these numbers, it’s safe to determine that Exeter will continue to see its population climb as years pass.
+Job opportunities within the city are one reason that the population is increasing.
+Going by these numbers, it’s safe to determine that Exeter will continue to see its population climb as the years pass.